bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Bonita

-You need an up and running Bonita Stack, the BICI application will connect directly to Bonita database.
+You need an up and running Bonita Stack, the BICI application will connect directly to the Bonita database.

-### Elasticsearch
+### BICI Storage

-Elasticsearch, even in a Docker container, requires a specific configuration of virtual memory on the machine that will host it.
-For more information, see [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)
+BICI Storage, which relies on Elasticsearch, even in a Docker container, requires a specific configuration of virtual memory on the machine that hosts it.
+For more information, see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)

 On a Linux host
 ```